Mitgliederverwaltung am Laptop

 Simple practical example: A new member wants to join your club.
 You on the board receive the information via a form, but the person responsible is currently having hectic working weeks and constantly forgets to enter the data.
 This can last for weeks and at some point it will be completely forgotten.
 Unfortunately, that doesn't happen too rarely.
 The same can happen when adapting existing (member) data.

-Ideally, the member registers using an online form and, once confirmed by the executive committee, the member is automatically added to the master data.
+Ideally, the member signs up via a online form and with confirmation from the Executive Board, the member is automatically created in the master data.
 Then you won't have any more effort at all.
 Another option would be for you, as a board member, to import entire Excel lists so that the transition from Excel to software can be carried out quickly.
 This is called cost and resource efficient work.

-Anyone who has already dealt with the issue of data protection in the club knows how important it is to take good care of personal data.
+Who is concerned with the topic of data protection within the club who knows how important it is to take good care of personal data.
 You are always better off with professional software because it allows you to make fewer mistakes in the application.

 As mentioned above, data quality will automatically improve if you create clear structures and store the data centrally but enable shared decentralized access from anywhere.
 Nothing is faster than creating the member yourself via a mobile app and missing information is automatically added to the account of an active member himself.